Systems Thinking in Public Health

 systems models and examines their relevance in understanding and helping solve

 complex public health problems.
-Students will learn about the kinds of real-world
+Participants will learn about the kinds of real-world

 systems that can be and has been studied using complex systems models.
 The